Staining an Old Deck

 Just about any DIYer can tackle this project, but it requires both muscle and patience.
 Before staining an old deck, you’ll need to scrub it thoroughly.
 The stain application itself is time-consuming.
 Waiting a day after cleaning to apply stain is preferable; you want the wood to be completely dry.
 That makes it a full weekend project.

 Staining a very large or elaborate deck (I’ve seen decks over 1000 square feet!) can be quite cumbersome.

-So when deciding whether to do it yourself or hire a pro, consider all these factors.
+So when deciding whether to do it yourself or a local painter, consider all these factors.

 Choose the right stain